My "can't even" about the comments on my Facebook page went from figurative to literal.

 I welcome suggestions.
 I welcome dialogue.
 I welcome discourse.
 I welcome concerns.
 I welcome criticism.
 (As I said above, you will likely have to PM me to get my attention since there are so many of you, but I still welcome this stuff.)
 I will be especially receptive to the concerns that something I've posted has inadvertently engaged in some sort of institutional harm.

-However, if you comment (or PM for that matter) like you're entitled to have MY page be whatever you want in the same way you might scream at the Spokane McDonalds night shift manager because there isn't lobster thermidor on the menu, I can promise you that the conversation will go one of two ways: If you're just being boorish and demanding without regard for the fact that I'm not a robot in a skin suit sent from Khyron Beta Prime to please your every whim, I'll ignore while singing old Starship songs. ("And we can BUILD this dream together...")
+However, if you comment (or PM for that matter) like you're entitled to have MY page be whatever you want in the same way you might scream at the Spokane McDonalds night shift manager because there isn't lobster thermidor on the menu, I can promise you that the conversation will go one of two ways: If you're just being boorish and demanding without regard for the fact that I'm not a robot in a skin suit sent from Khyron Beta Prime to please your every whim, I'll ignore while singing old Starship songs. ("And we can BUIIIIIIIIIILD this dream together...")
 If you're being abusive, I'll ban you.
-There are 3/4 OF A MILLION of you.
+There are OVER A MILLION of you.
 Even if I had an interest in keeping everyone happy, I couldn't.
-And I don't have any interest in keeping all of you happy.

 So I'll be true to myself, and if that bothers you SO.
 FUCKING.
 MUCH. that you can't give the ol' scroll wheel finger a quick workout, then you get to talk to me like I'm a sensitive artist and shit.
-Because I am a delicate fucking creative flower.
-Goddamnit.
+Because I am a delicate fucking creative flower, goddamnit!
+FUCK!

-Add to an above demand a threat to flounce if I keep doing what you don't like, and I will just assume that I should show you the door.
+Add to an above demand a threat to flounce if I keep doing what you don't like, and I will just assume that I should show you the door to save myself future headaches.

 This goes just as well if I post a joke you don't "like."
 I care (deeply) if I've inadvertently dehumanized a group of people.
 I don't care that some didn't get the joke or didn't find it funny or it made fun of Christianity or something.
 If you don't stop to look up what a phrase meant before assuming bad faith, that's not my problem.
 And trying to guilt me by telling me there are children or second language learners who might take it seriously won't really get much traction either since children shouldn't be here and I'm not billing myself as an educational site.
 Learning to navigate a world in which some written rhetoric involves satire, irony, or sarcasm is part of the cost of business in English, and my job on this site isn't to act as those filters for others.